-The College's Learning Community (LC) is coordinated through ACE and is supported by Greenview Regional Hospital.
-The program emphasizes various aspects of health and human services such as dental hygiene, nursing, communication disorders, kinesiology, recreation, sport, public health, health care administration, social work, family and child studies, and dietetics, while creating activities and opportunities that support academic success.
+The College's Learning Community (LC) is coordinated through ACE.
+The program offers students an opportunity to learn in a supportive and engaging environment.
+The learning community emphasizes various aspects of health and human services such as dental hygiene; nursing; communication disorders; kinesiology, recreation, and sport; public health; health care administration; social work; and family and consumer sciences, while creating activities and opportunities that support academic success.